paritosh1505/ERA_Normalization/README.md

 The  test  method evaluates the trained model on the test data and calculates the accuracy and loss.

 The  scores  function returns the training and testing loss and accuracy values.

-## Usage

-To use this code, follow these steps:

-1. Install the required dependencies listed in the  requirements.txt  file.

-2. Modify the parameters in the  main.py  file as needed.

-3. Run the  main.py  script to train and evaluate the model.